 The Robin Hood Half Marathon also occurs in the cooler autumn month of September.
 Taking place in Nottingham, the route rewards participants with views of Nottingham Castle, the River Trent, and Wollaton Park.
 It’s a single lap that loops back to the Victoria Embankment.

-You can catch a train to Nottingham with CrossCountry from various locations, including Derby and Birmingham New Street.
+You can catch a train to Nottingham Station with CrossCountry from various locations, including Derby and Birmingham New Street.
 It’s a fifteen-minute walk to Victoria Embankment from the station.

 Cardiff Half Marathon

-Whether you're aiming to conquer your first half marathon or add another medal to your collection, these events require considered preparation so be sure to plan ahead and train safely.
-To reach Cardiff Half Marathon by train Cardiff Central has excellent connections throughout the UK.
+To reach the Cardiff Half Marathon by train, Cardiff Central has excellent connections throughout the UK.
 With CrossCountry, you can travel from key locations, such as Newport, Birmingham New Street, and even as far as Edinburgh Waverley.

 Best Ultra Marathons in the UK